If you’re a business owner or a manager at any level in any organisation, you need employee engagement.

 To get a quick and dirty snapshot of what your current levels of engagement are now, ask your people to fill in an anonymous survey.

 We have two options:

 - Our new, free easy-to-use online tool – How Engaged.
 Click here to use it.

 - Do it yourself manually, using printed sheets and following the instructions below.

 Manual Audit Instructions

 Step 1 – print off these worksheets, and hand them out (ie survey your workforce)

-There are 10 key statements included in the survey, they’re all strong indicators of the levels of engagement in organisations.
+There are 10 key statements included in the survey, they’re all strong indicators of the levels of employee engagement in organisations.
 They’re listed below with the workplace themes they relate to.
 When you do the survey, ask people to mark their response on a scale of 1 to 10, 1 being low, 10 being high.